Workers' compensation (United States): State laws

 As each state within the United States has its own workers' compensation laws, the circumstances under which workers' compensation is available to workers, the amount of benefits that a worker may receive, and the duration of the benefits paid to an injured worker, vary by state.
-The workers' compensation system is administered on a state-by-state basis, with a state governing board overseeing varying public/private combinations of workers' compensation systems.
-The names of such governing boards, or "quasi-judicial agencies", vary from state to state, many being designated as "workers' compensation commissions".
+The workers' compensation system is administered on a state-by-state basis, with a state governing board overseeing varying public/private combinations of workers' compensation systems.The names of such governing boards, or "quasi-judicial agencies", vary from state to state, many being designated as "workers' compensation commissions".
 In North Carolina, the state entity responsible for administering the workers' compensation system is referred to as the North Carolina Industrial Commission.
 In Michigan, the Workers' Disability Compensation Agency administers Michigan's Workers' Disability Compensation Act, which provides benefits to cover medical expenses and lost wages for workers who suffer injuries on the job.

 In a majority of states, workers' compensation is solely provided by private insurance companies.
 Twelve states operate state funds (that serve as models to private insurers and insures state employees), and a handful of states have state-owned monopoly insurance providers.
 To keep state funds from crowding out private insurers, the state funds may be required to act as assigned-risk programs or insurers of last resort for businesses that cannot obtain coverage from a private insurer.
 In contrast, private insurers can turn away the worst risks and may also write comprehensive insurance packages covering general liability, natural disasters, and other forms of insurance coverage.
 Of the twelve state funds, the largest is California's State Compensation Insurance Fund.

+Massachusetts law mandates most employers to offer workers' compensation benefits to their employees.
+This program protects workers financially if they experience a work-related injury or illness, including bone fractures, brain injuries, spinal cord damage, repetitive strain injuries, and burns.